openresty/lua-nginx-module/README.markdown

 Lua Coroutine Yielding/Resuming
 -------------------------------
 * As the module's predefined Nginx I/O API uses the coroutine yielding/resuming mechanism, user code should not call any Lua modules that use the Lua coroutine mechanism in order to prevent conflicts with the module's predefined Nginx API methods such as [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) (Actually, coroutine modules have been masked off in [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) directives and others).
 This limitation is significant and work is ongoing on an alternative coroutine implementation that can fit into the Nginx event model to address this.
 When this is done, it will be possible to use the Lua coroutine mechanism freely as it is in standard Lua implementations.
-* Lua's `dofile` builtin is implemented as a C function in both Lua 5.1 and LuaJIT 2.0 and when you call [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) or [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) or similar in the file to be loaded by `dofile`, a coroutine yield across the C function boundary will be initiated.
+* Lua's `dofile` builtin is implemented as a C function in both Lua 5.1 and LuaJIT 2.0 and when [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) is called, [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) or [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) or similar in the file to be loaded by `dofile`, a coroutine yield across the C function boundary will be initiated.
 This however is not allowed within ngx_lua and will usually result in error messages like `lua handler aborted: runtime error: attempt to yield across C-call boundary`.
-To avoid this, define a real Lua module in your `.lua` file and use Lua's `require` builtin instead.
+To avoid this, define a real Lua module and use the Lua `require` builtin instead.
-* Because the standard Lua 5.1 interpreter's VM is not fully resumable, the methods [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi), [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), and [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall) when the standard Lua 5.1 interpreter is used; you'll get the error `attempt to yield across metamethod/C-call boundary`.
-To fix this, please use LuaJIT 2.0 instead, because LuaJIT 2.0 supports a fully resume-able VM.
+* Because the standard Lua 5.1 interpreter's VM is not fully resumable, the methods [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi), [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), and [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall) when the standard Lua 5.1 interpreter is used and the `attempt to yield across metamethod/C-call boundary` error will be produced.
+Please use LuaJIT 2.0, which supports a fully resumable VM, to avoid this.

 Lua Variable Scope
 ------------------